 The judge found that every customer knew that the company could not supply an MOT test.
 Even if the terms of the invoice did not show the involvement of the second garage.
 The service contract was clear.
 The delivery was between the research garage and the company.

 This was a partial victory for the company.
-As it finds the only taxable element of the supply in relation to the MOT tests.
-Which was the element that exceeded the amount actually paid?
+As it finds the only taxable element of the supply of the MOT tests.
+Which was the element that exceeded the amount paid?
 No output tax was due on deals where the company made a loss.

-Please note that HMRC has now updated their guidance in order for garages to understand.
+Please note that HMRC has now updated its guidance for garages to understand.
 (How to avoid the trap of treating as principals.)

 Courtesy: ACCA